-• Juniors should register for SPE 303 and SPE 304 in the fall or spring semester.
-These courses are to be taken concurrently with the methods ELD courses.

-• You must have a cumulative GPA of 2.75.
+- Juniors should register for SPE 303 and SPE 304 in the fall and spring semester.
+These courses are typically taken concurrently with the methods ELD courses, but this is not always required. - You must have a cumulative GPA of 2.75. - You must have passed the Praxis Core or submit SAT or ACT scores that fall within the proficiency guidelines established by the NJDOE.